-Employees Total Number employ No. of employees that are rehabilitated and placed in suitable employment or whose family members have been placed in suitable employment FY23 FY22 FY23 FY22 Not applica able.
-There were e no work-related injuries.
+Employees Total Number of effected employees No. of employees that are rehabilitated and placed in suitable employment or whose family members have been placed in suitable employment FY23 FY22 FY23 FY22 Not applicable.
+There were no work-related injuries.

 IV.
 Does the entity provide transition assistance programmes to facilitate continued employability and the management of career endings resulting from retirement or termination of employment?
 (Yes/No)